 Indicators used to assess the suitability of well water

 Table (4) shows that the electrical conductivity values of well water ranged from 2.7 dS m-1 (at Hamdanya 2) to 5.7 dS m-1 at (Namroud 1), The results indicate that well water used for irrigation in all study sites can only be used in well-permeable soils, with emphasis on leaching requirements and the selection of crops with high salt resistance.
 This is because the electrical conductivity is greater than 2.25 dS m-1 (Al-Zubaidi, 1992).
-The high amount of dissolved salts in the studied sites is due to several factors, including the pumping rate or the layer through which these wells pass (Al-Araji, 2022).
+The higher amount of dissolved salts in the studied sites is due to several factors, including the pumping rate or the layer through which these wells pass (Al-Araji, 2022).
 Several indicators were used to assess and determine the suitability of well water in the sites under study, as shown in Table (3), which shows that the sodium adsorption ratio (SAR) ranged from (2.8 – 8.4) meq l-1.
 This clearly indicates that all well water used falls within the (S1) category for assessing sodium hazards.
 This makes it possible to use this water without fear of alkalinity risks, with the exception of the Namroud 1 and 2 sites, where the values are higher than (6.0), the level at which the risks of sodicity begin.
-The values of the sodium adsorption ratio are high and could lead to sodicity risks, according to the classification proposed by the American Salinity Laboratory (Richards, 1954).
-The results in Table (3) showed that the adjusted sodium adsorption ratio (adj.SAR) values ranged from (8.3 – 26.0) and were higher than the original sodium adsorption ratio (SAR) values.
+The values of the sodium adsorption ratio (SAR) are high and could lead to sodicity risks, according to the classification proposed by the American Salinity Laboratory (Richards, 1954).
+The results in Table (3) showed that the adjusted sodium adsorption ratio (adj.SAR) values ranged from (8.3 – 26.0) and were higher than the original SAR values.
 This indicates that irrigation water contains a significant amount of bicarbonate, which increases its ability to precipitate a portion of calcium.
 And magnesium when in contact with the soil (Osman, 2018).

 When using other modern indicators by (Marchuk and Rengasamy, 2011) to evaluate the risks of sodicity and alkalinity, the term mono- to di-ion ratio (MCAR) and the ratio of the effect of cations on soil structure (CROSS) were used.
 They also did not give a high risk percentage except for the first and second Namroud sites to confirm the risks of sodicity or alkalinity, as the values of (MCAR) ranged from (2.9 – 8.4) meq l-1, while the values of (CROSS) ranged from (3.1 – 9.5) meq l-1.
 As noted in the table, the high values of (MCAR) and (CROSS) compared to SAR gave a higher prediction rate for the risks of sodicity or alkalinity, especially the values of (CROSS) that gave an indicator of the risk of sodicity and the effect of mono-cations for the two regions (Hamdanya, Namroud) and for the first and second sites were higher than level (6) at which the risk of the effect of mono-cations begins (Rengasamy, 2018), and when calculating the saturation index value, the results in Table (3) showed that the saturation index values in all studied sites were positive, and this confirms the tendency and ability of these waters to precipitate calcium carbonates in all studied sites (Al-Zubaidi, 1992).